yimingsun12138/dockerfiles/README.md

 ### jupyterlab

 A [jupyterlab](https://jupyterlab.readthedocs.io/en/latest/index.html) image built on my personalized ubuntu image, featuring Python version 3.12.4, R version 4.4.1.
-The token for this jupyterlab server will be generated randomly.
-Please check the console after executing the `docker run` command for the token.
+The login token for this jupyterlab server will be generated randomly.
+Please check the console after executing the `docker run` command for the login token.

 docker usage:

 ```
-# To get the jupyterlab token, run this image interactively
+# To get the jupyterlab login token, run this image interactively
 docker pull mrdoge/jupyterlab
 docker run -it -p 8888:8888 mrdoge/jupyterlab

 # To detach the session, use the screen command
 screen -d -m docker run -it -p 8888:8888 mrdoge/jupyterlab

-# You can also run this image in background and get the token using docker logs
+# You can also run this image in background and get the login token using docker logs
 docker run -d -p 8888:8888 mrdoge/jupyterlab
 docker ps # get your container id
 docker logs your-container-id